webaverse/editaverse/README.md

 ## What is the goal of the project?

+First you should read this if you haven't: https://docs.webaverse.com/

 Right now, users can build worlds in Blender and export them to Webaverse.
 It's fine, but not easy to use for most people who just want a world to play.

 Webaverse is an open source 3D world platform where users can play and interact with their avatars and voice chat.
 Naturally, we need an easy way for users to quickly build and edit worlds without having to know any complicated 3D software, and ideally right in the browser without having to download anything.